ihnorton/PyCall.jl/README.md

     @pyimport scipy.optimize as so
     so.newton(x -> cos(x) - x, 1)

-The biggest diffence from Python is that object attributes/members are accessed with `o[:attribute]` rather than `o.attribute`.
+The biggest difference from Python is that object attributes/members are accessed with `o[:attribute]` rather than `o.attribute`.
 (This is because Julia does not permit overloading the `.` operator yet.)
 See also the section on `PyObject` below, as well as the `pywrap` function